Conservative Party (UK): Party structure

 The Conservative Party comprises the voluntary party, parliamentary party (sometimes called the political party) and the professional party.

 Members of the public join the party by becoming part of a local constituency Conservative Association.
 The country is also divided into regions, with each region containing a number of areas, both having a similar structure to constituency associations.
 The National Conservative Convention sets the voluntary party's direction.
 It is composed of all association chairs, officers from areas and regions, and 42 representatives and the Conservative Women's Organisation.
 The Convention meets twice a year.
 Its Annual General Meeting is usually held at Spring Forum, with another meeting usually held at the Conservative Party Conference.
 In the organisation of the Conservative Party, constituency associations dominate selection of local candidates, and some associations have organised open parliamentary primaries.

 The 1922 Committee consists of backbench MPs, meeting weekly while parliament is sitting.
 Frontbench MPs have an open invitation to attend.
 The 1922 Committee plays a crucial role in the selection of party leaders.
 All Conservative MPs are members of the 1922 Committee by default.
 There are 20 executive members of the committee, agreed by consensus among backbench MPs.

 The Conservative Campaign Headquarters (CCHQ) is effectively head of the Professional Party and leads financing, organisation of elections and drafting of policy.

 The Conservative Party Board is the party's ultimate decision-making body, responsible for all operational matters (including fundraising, membership and candidates) and is made up of representatives from each (voluntary, political and professional) section of the Party.
 The Party Board meets about once a month and works closely with CCHQ, elected representatives and the voluntary membership mainly through a number of management sub-committees (such as membership, candidates and conferences).

+Leadership

+The leader of the Conservative Party has been Kemi Badenoch since 2 November 2024.

+The leader of a party that wins an election invariably becomes Prime Minister.
+The political task of the leader of the Conservative Party is, if possible, to win a general election for, or at least to secure the survival of, the Conservative and Unionist party.
+William Hague has described the Tory Party leadership selection process as "absolute monarchy moderated by regicide".

+Historically the leader of the Conservative Party was chosen by a "Magic Circle" of senior figures from which, after a "customary processes of consultation" within the Party, an opaque process led to a new leader "emerging".
+In 1957 Anthony Eden resigned, and was expected to be succeeded by Rab Butler, who was expected to win, or Harold Macmillan.
+Unexpectedly Alec Douglas-Home was chosen.
+Iain Macleod in The Spectator suggested that the leadership race had been fixed by the "Magic Circle" of nine senior Conservatives, eight out of whom were Old Etonians.